Quarterly cost: £150

 Dave 'Gizmo' Gymer (Team Shark)

-Fred Basset (Kerb Crawlers)
+Fred Basset (Legends Racing)

 Jack O'Ferrall (Reed Racing)